pelme/htpy/docs/html2htpy.md

-# Convert HTML to HTPY
+# Convert HTML to htpy code

-Maybe you already have a bunch of html, or templates that you would like to migrate to htpy.
+Maybe you already have a bunch of HTML, or templates that you would like to migrate to htpy.
 We got you covered.
-HTPY ships with a utility command `html2htpy` that can be used to transform existing html into python code (htpy!).
+The utility command `html2htpy` ships with htpy`, and can be used to transform existing html into Python code (htpy!).

 ```
 $ html2htpy -h
 usage: html2htpy [-h] [-s] [-f {auto,ruff,black,none}] [input]

 positional arguments:
-  input                 input html from file or stdin
+  input                 input HTML from file or stdin

 options:
   -h, --help            show this help message and exit